IBM/BlockchainNetwork-CompositeJourney/README.md

 The `composer archive create` command has created a file called `my-network.bna` in the `dist` folder.

 You can test the business network definition against the embedded runtime that stores the state of 'the blockchain' in-memory in a Node.js process.
 This embedded runtime is very useful for unit testing, as it allows you to focus on testing the business logic rather than configuring an entire Fabric.
-From your project working directory (product-auction), open the file test/productAuction.js and run the following command:
+From your project working directory, open the file test/sample.js and run the following command:
 ```
 npm test
 ```